segmentio/segment-docs/src/engage/content/sms/template.md

 Use the SMS Templates screen to preview and update existing SMS message templates.

 > info "Engage content validation"
-> For all Engage content editors, you'll see alerts for any issues in your template, such as invalid profile traits or incorrect liquid syntax.
-Engage flags the template issue(s) that require your attention before proceeding, and displays recommended steps to fix the issue(s).
+> For all content editors in Engage, you'll see alerts for any issues in your template, such as invalid profile traits or incorrect liquid syntax.
+Engage both flags template issue(s), and displays recommended next steps.
 You must fix any issues before using your template in Engage campaigns.

 ## Test your SMS template